Industrial Technician: Job Description, Outlook & Requirements

 Employment Outlook for an Industrial Technician

 According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for industrial engineering technicians are expected to decline by three percent nationwide between 2012 and 2022.
 Growth is expected to be driven by companies' continuing need to streamline processes and increase efficiency.
 Industrial technicians can work in a variety of fields and environments depending on their chosen specialization, including manufacturing plants, retail stores and refineries.
-In 2013, the BLS listed a median annual salary of $52,020 for industrial engineering technicians.
+In 2013, the BLS listed an average annual salary of $54,170 for industrial engineering technicians.

 Career and Education Requirements for an Industrial Technician

 The BLS reports that many employers seek technicians with an associate's degree or higher.
 In some cases, a shorter certificate program can also be sufficient.
 Certificate and associate's degree programs in industrial technology may cover subjects such as pipefitting, carpentry, hydraulics, machining, welding, automation, mechanical systems and national codes.
 Some industrial technology programs have concentrations in areas such as design drafting, construction technology, occupational health and employee supervision.

 Related to Industrial Technician: Job Description, Outlook & Requirements

 - Recently Updated